How Often Should I Review My Estate Plan?

-Overriding principle: ensure that your goals are met by your estate plan—your dynamic living instructions—which you can change only while you are alive.
+The overriding principle here: Make sure that your goals are being met by your estate plan—your dynamic living instructions—while you still have the ability to change it.
 Whatever instructions exist at your death become irrevocable, so be sure today's plan reflects your future intentions.

 - Your marital status (or that of your heirs) has changed

-- Family size grew through birth, adoption or marriage
+- Your family size grew through birth, adoption or marriage

-- Spouse or family member died, became ill or incapacitated
+- A spouse or family member died, became ill or incapacitated

 - Someone became dependent on you